 The internet is full of incomplete results, highlighted as cures or treatments.
 It is also full of references to plain bad science.
-Today it’s more important than ever to be able to navigate through the information overload with critical thinking.
+Today it’s more important than ever to navigate through the information overload with critical thinking.
 If something seems too good to be true, guess what?
 It probably is.
 So ask questions.

 I’ll give you a good one: what are you supposed to do with the information about the mentioned “wine publication”?
 Are you supposed to inhale a glass of wine each evening?
-How do you get the right concentrations of wine to your lungs?
+How do you get the right concentrations of wine into your lungs?